You are currently viewing The Is This Course For You Section

 Identifying Your Customers With Nouns That

-Sometimes it is easier to read (and write) a collection of nouns like musicians that this or musicians with that.
+Sometimes it is easier to read (and write) a collection of nouns like musicians with this or musicians with that.

 For example: